astropy/astropy/docs/development/releasing.rst

       $ git checkout v1.2.x

 #.
-Make sure that the continuous integration services (e.g., Travis or CircleCI) are passing
+Make sure that the continuous integration services (e.g., GitHub Actions or CircleCI) are passing
    for the `astropy core repository`_ branch you are going to release.
 You may also want to locally run the tests (with remote data on to ensure all of the tests actually run), and make sure the description in ``setup.cfg`` is